Zero0one1/Zero0one1.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. student in the School of Computing at the National University of Singapore (NUS).
 I'm working with [Prateek Saxena](https://www.comp.nus.edu.sg/~prateeks/) as my advisor in the [KISP Lab](https://kisp-nus.github.io/).
 Here is my [CV](/files/CV_Ruishi_Li.pdf).
-Automatic Program Translation project.
 I'm working on the [Automatic Program Translation project](https://kisp-nus.github.io/projects/apt).

 <!-- Before joining NUS, I received my M.S. from the Institute of Information Engineering (IIE), University of Chinese Academy of Sciences (UCAS) and B.E. from the school of Cyber Science and Engineering, Wuhan University (WHU). -->